 Unemployment compensation can keep you from damaging your credit, being evicted or foreclosed on by your mortgage lender.
 But how do you find out if you qualify?

-If you’ve never applied for unemployment benefits, or it’s been years since you applied, it’s time to brush up on how to apply for unemployment benefits, how state programs generally work and how to know if you could qualify.
+Whether you’re recently unemployed or anticipating a job loss, it’s time to brush up on how to apply for unemployment benefits, how state programs generally work and how to know if you could qualify.

 State unemployment programs differ